-The purpose of this step is to ensure that the implemented strategies are having the desired impact in terms of managing congestion in the Houston-Galveston Transportation Management Area.
-We use the term congestion management rather than congestion reduction to acknowledge that success in congestion management in our region, due to our rapid growth, may not be always result in a reduction and in fact my appear flat or even as a modest increase as reflected in certain performance measures.
+The purpose of this step is to ensure that the implemented strategies are having the desired impact for managing congestion in the Houston-Galveston MPO region.
+We use the term congestion management rather than congestion reduction to acknowledge that success in congestion management in our region, due to our rapid growth, may not be always result in a reduction and in fact may appear flat or even as a modest increase as reflected in certain performance measures.